smobs/elblog/README.md

 Server written in Haskell using Servant.

-Front end written in Purescript using Halogen,
+Front end written in Purescript using Halogen.

 Technology and function subject to change at any time.

-Code quality: Dubious

 ## Build